tmk301/RePKG-UI/README.md

 ## Overview

-RePKG-UI provides an intuitive GUI wrapper for the powerful RePKG tool, making it easier to extract and manipulate UE4/UE5 pak files.
+RePKG-UI provides an intuitive GUI wrapper for the powerful RePKG tool, making it easier to extract and manipulate tex/pkg files.
 This refactored version features improved architecture with separated concerns, modular structure, and professional code organization.

 ## Features